awsdocs/aws-go-developer-guide/doc_source/ec2-example-regions-availability-zones.rst

 .. literalinclude:: example_code/ec2/regions_and_availability.go
    :lines: 15-22

-In the ``main`` function, create a session from the shared config file and a new EC2 client.
+In the ``main`` function, create a session with credentials from the shared credentials file, ~/.aws/credentials, and create a new EC2 client.

 .. literalinclude:: example_code/ec2/regions_and_availability.go
    :lines: 26-33